COMPILED BY DR Q FOURIE, THE GOLDING CLINIC

 On the 31st December 2019, the World Health Organization (WHO) China country office reported a cluster of pneumonia cases in Wuhan City, Hubei Province of China.
-Most of the cases are currently experiencing mild to moderate symptoms.
-The risk of transmission remains low in South Africa as there is no evidence of human-to-human transmission or spread to healthcare workers.
+And as we all know, it is officially in South Africa.

-It is important to know that there must be a history of contact with a victim/health professional or traveler from China.
-Remember there are different strains (subspecies) of the Coronavirus and if it is contracted in South-Africa with no contact of a victim/health care professional or traveler to China, it may not be the same aggressive species.
+It is important to know that there must be a history of contact with a victim, infected health professional or infected traveler from anywhere abroad.
+Remember there are different strains (subspecies) of the Coronavirus and if it is contracted in South Africa with no contact of a victim, health care professional or traveler from China, it may not be the same aggressive species.

 How does the Coronavirus spread?

 1. Coronaviruses are a large family of viruses that are common in many different species of animals.
 This spread includes via camels, cattle, cats, and bats.
 Animal coronaviruses can infect people, although rarely and then between people such as with MERS, SARS, and now with the new 2019-nCoV originating from China.

 2. Spread from person-to-person happens among close contacts (about within 6 feet).
 Person-to-person spread is thought to occur mainly via respiratory droplets (droplet spread) produced when an infected person coughs or sneezes, like how influenza and other respiratory pathogens would spread.